 A clear sign of burnout is when you feel tired all the time.
 This exhaustion can be emotional, mental or physical.
 It’s the sense of not having any energy, of being completely spent.
 Over a long period of time, serious chronic stress can create real health problems like digestive issues, heart disease, depression and obesity.

 When you don’t feel enthusiastic about anything anymore or you no longer have that internal motivation for your work, there’s a good chance you’re experiencing burnout.

-This lack of motivation may also manifest in the form of a difficulty to get going in the morning or difficulty to drag yourself into work every day.
+This lack of motivation may also manifest in the form of difficulty getting going in the morning or difficulty dragging yourself into work every day.

 3. Frustration & Other Negative Emotions

 When this happens, you may feel like what you’re doing doesn’t matter that much anymore, or you may be disillusioned with everything.
 You might notice that you feel more generally pessimistic than you used to be.

 While everybody experiences some negative emotions from time to time, it’s important to know when these are becoming unusual for you.

 Not sure whether you’re burnt out?
 Compare your current performance to previous years.
 As burnout tends to happen over a long time, this approach might reveal whether you’re in a temporary slump or experiencing more chronic burnout.